 Our review provides guidance for decision makers or systematic review practitioners in selecting a tool for assessing bias in human observational studies of exposures for specific projects.
-This review provides a clear cross-walk across existing tools (available as an online tool on Tableau).
+This review provides a clear cross-walk across existing tools(https://ntp.niehs.nih.gov/go/ohat_tools).
 We suggest that users should select a tool that contains the nine domains we identified in the synthesis.
 In addition, users should consider selecting tools that have been tested by potential users, are less complex and publicly available.